stianmogen/MOL3022_bioinformatics_project/README.md

 The application is deployed for your convenience at the following url: https://mol-3022-bioinformatics-project.vercel.app/predict
 <br>
 If you are the only current user of the web page, you will have to wait a couple of seconds for the server to start up.
-On the prediction page, wait for the "Wating for the prediction api to wake up" to dissapear and start predicting.
+On the prediction page, wait 10-20 seconds on the "Wating for the prediction api to wake up" page, and then refresh.
+The prompt will dissapear and you can start predicting.

 ### Setup and running locally